U.S. disaster relief in a race against freezing cold

 But he had sharp words for the Long Island Power Authority, LIPA, which he said "has not acted aggressively enough" in its power restoration efforts, above all in the Rockaways, a beachfront community in the borough of Queens.

-New Jersey Governor Chris Christie ordered rationing that allows only half of all cars to buy gasoline each day.
+In New Jersey, Governor Chris Christie ordered rationing that allows only half of all cars to buy gasoline each day.

 "I was there (at the Jersey Shore) yesterday and I will tell you, it looked like we had been bombed," Christie said "There are homes in Bay Head on the beach that had been driven by the storm surge into the houses across the street."